 A Change of Plans

 The first drinks were canned on March 3: a run of 8,000 containing Heartbreaker, Polsky’s own creation—a blend of vodka, grapefruit, kumquat, jasmine and ginger.
-And then on March 15, California governor Gavin Newsom announced a mandatory closure of all bars, nightclubs and other nonessential businesses to help protect against the spread of COVID-19.
+And then on March 15, California governor Gavin Newsom announced a mandatory closure of all bars, nightclubs and other nonessential businesses.
 A near-full shutdown of the hospitality industry in California and elsewhere shortly followed.

 Yet although the de facto closure of bars and restaurants in key U.S. markets surely wasn’t the ideal environment for launching a new business, Polsky has found ways to pivot.
 “The first day after I canned, I went out on a sales call: two stores, a movie theater, an on-premise [venue],” he says.
 “None are currently open.”
 However, when California relaxed regulations to allow bars and restaurants to sell cocktails to-go, “that was a bit of game-changer.
 I had a few friends pick it up for their bars,” including Liquor Fountain and Thunderbolt LA.

 "Our aim is to close the gap between bartenders and their future fans worldwide," says Polsky, previously the bar manager at Harvard & Stone (he left at the end of July).
 He also takes issue with the fact that liquor companies and bar owners benefit from "splashing bartenders' faces on social media and press releases," while bartenders are not compensated accordingly.
 "LiveWire will ensure that bartenders are getting compensated fairly for their hard work and intellectual property," he says.

 Cocktails for the Current Era